FIWARE/tutorials.Securing-Access/README.md

 The response displays the user on the top right of the screen, details of the token are also flashed onto the screen.

 > **Note** Unless you deliberately log out of **Keyrock** `http://localhost:3005`, the existing **Keyrock** session which has already
-> permitted access will be used for subsequent authorization request.
+> permitted access will be used for subsequent authorization requests, so the **Keyrock** login screen will not be shown again.